-The list box displays the available pins.
-If you change the pattern value, the list box shows the available pins based on the filter.
+The list box displays the available Pins.
+If you change the filter value, the list box shows the available pins based on the filter.

-Use Add, Add All to add the pins from the Available Pins list to Assigned Pins list or Remove, Remove All to delete the pins from the Assigned Pins list.
+Use Add, Add All, to add Pins from the Available Pins List or Remove, Remove All to delete Pins from the Assigned Pins list.